Rabios/Rabios/README.md

 - C&C Generals
 - Katana ZERO

-## Whoa,Do you use PC for a long time?
+## Whoa,There is a lot of games,Do you use PC for a long time?
 Yes,From 16 hours to 2 days

 Then i fall asleep LOL :)

+## Are you still a student?
+Yes,In high school

+That's why i stop using my devices for a certain period of time (Cause of tests,Exams,And anything else related to these)

 ## Where are you active?